kenza12/Python_Testing/README.md

 - **Unit tests** focus on the smallest parts of code, like functions and methods.
 - **Integration tests** verify that different modules or services used by your application interact well.
 - **Functional tests** assess the system as a whole, simulating user behavior to see if functionalities meet the specified requirements.
+- **Coverage tests** evaluate the percentage of the project's codebase that is executed when the tests run, helping identify untested parts of the application.
+It ensures that all functional aspects are covered by tests, enhancing confidence in the software's reliability.
 - **Performance tests** simulate user behavior at scale to assess the application's responsiveness and stability under load.
 These tests are crucial for identifying bottlenecks and ensuring that the application can handle expected traffic volumes.

+**Note:** Since the project includes functional tests with Selenium, it's important to restart the Flask server before running tests.
+This reset ensures that the application state is fresh, avoiding issues where tests might fail due to depleted resources like club points or competition places from previous test runs.
+This is crucial for ensuring that Selenium functional tests run correctly under a consistent starting state.

 ### Installation and Configuration